 The cost structure block describes all the relevant costs a startup has, based on its business model design.

-For example, deciding doing logistics in-house, instead of doing it through a third party, can make your logistics management cost to be significant for your startup.
+For example, deciding to do logistics in-house, instead of doing it through a third party, can make your logistics management cost to be significant for your startup.

 WHY IS IT A FUNDAMENTAL QUESTION?

-Second, a clear understanding about your startup’s cost structure brings you important conclusions about your business model viability.
-If your business requires high costs to run, but you can’t design equally high revenue streams, you’ll face problems on sustaining and scaling it.
+Second, a clear understanding of your startup’s cost structure brings you important conclusions about your business model viability.
+If your business requires high costs to run, but you can’t design equally high revenue streams, you’ll face problems in sustaining and scaling it.

 Cost structure mapping helps you on visualizing significant costs and thinking about alternatives to reduce them.
 By reducing these costs you’ll raise the margins to reinvest in the business.